Jaal (TV series): Plot

-The story proceeds focusing on Esha (Sumbul Iqbal) as a successful working woman married to her co-worker Arsal (Ali Kazmi) who happens to be her subordinate and insecure of her escalating career relative to his dampening profile both in the office and the family.
-Esha's sister, Zonia (Sukaina Khan), turn the tables when she embarks on an illicit relationship with Arsal eventually ending up getting herself married to him leaving Esha at verge of a heart-wrenching divorce as both families hit a low and when all the blood relations turn cold, Esha's mother (Ismat Zaidi), makes a will to her before dying to marry Arsal's younger brother Zaid (Imran Ashraf) who secretly loves her.
+Esha is career woman married to her co-worker Arsal, her subordinate who insecure of her escalating career relative to his dampening profile both in the office and the family.
+Esha's sister, Zonia, turn the tables when she embarks on an illicit relationship with Arsal, eventually marrying him, leaving Esha on the verge of a heart-wrenching divorce as both families suffer.
+When all blood relations turn cold, Esha's mother, makes a will to Esha before dying, asking her to marry Arsal's younger brother Zaid who secretly loves her.